Can You Have Liability Insurance on a Financed Car?

 car icon

-At the end of the lease, you typically have the option to buy the car or return it and start a new lease.
+At the end of the lease, you typically can buy the car or return it and start a new lease.
 You do not own the vehicle during the lease period; the leasing company retains ownership.

 What Happens to My Car Insurance Policy When My Car Is Paid Off?